Travel Advice

 Health Insurance

-This is often the very last item on a traveller’s checklist, yet it is perhaps the most important of all.
-Cover should be arranged at the time you book your holiday
+This is often the very last item on a traveler’s checklist, yet it is perhaps the most important of all.
+Cover should be arranged at the time you book your holiday or as soon after as you can.

 Global Health Insurance Card